WA TRAVEL GUIDE · Field notes

 • Space-themed tourism leveraging WA’s clear night skies

-The state’s “Walking On A Dream” campaign, which projected WA’s landscapes in 3D on New York’s Times Square, signals that this once-remote corner is ready to wow global audiences.
+The state’s “Walking On A Dream” campaign projected WA’s landscapes in 3D on New York’s Times Square.
+The message is clear: this once-remote corner is ready to wow global audiences.

 Eco-Leadership and Innovation

-WA has the opportunity to position itself as a global leader in sustainable adventure tourism:
+WA has the chance to lead globally on sustainable adventure tourism:

 • More regions can pursue ECO certification